geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 Is that still true?

 **Ignaciosica** [[00:34:07](https://www.youtube.com/watch?v=Bm_blXgmlLo&t=2047)]
-In a general case, no, because there is no way of specifying the...
+In a general case, no, because there is no way of specifying the..

 **Geohot** [[00:34:15](https://www.youtube.com/watch?v=Bm_blXgmlLo&t=2055)]
 Yeah, that doesn't work.